LeeChangYoon/Snake-game/README.md

 Rule 1: If snake hits te bomb, then it loses 10 points, and it's length shrinks for 1.

-Rule 2: I added stages for each score.
-Stage 2 is unlocked on 70 and gives 30 additional points.
+Rule 2: Stage 2 is unlocked on 70 and gives 30 additional points.

-                                       Stage 3 is unlocked on 200 and gives 50 additional points
+Rule 3: Stage 3 is unlocked on 200 and gives 50 additional points

 <LeeChangYoon 2018.
 09. 16>